apollo

 What if I have taken an overdose of Avva 250mg Tablet SR

 Take Avva 250mg Tablet SR only as prescribed by the physician.
-Do not exceed the recommended dose, as it might cause an overdose.
-If you suspect you have taken an overdose, seek immediate medical attention.
+Do not exceed the recommended dose, as it might cause adverse effects.
+If you suspect you have taken an overdose or notice any unusual symptoms, seek immediate medical attention.

 Drug Warnings